disaster37/operator-sdk-extra/documentations/multi-phase-reconciler.md

 ```

 Some explains:
-- The struct `ConfigMapReconciler` need to implement the interface  `controller.MultiPhaseStepReconcilerAction`
+- The struct `configMapReconciler` need to implement the interface  `controller.MultiPhaseStepReconcilerAction`
-- We create constructor to construct this step reconciler `NewConfigMapReconciler`.
+- We create constructor to construct this step reconciler `newConfigMapReconciler`.
 It will call from the main reconciler.
 - We use the standard step reconciler `controller.NewBasicMultiPhaseStepReconcilerAction()`.
 - We implement the methode `Read(ctx context.Context, o object.MultiPhaseObject, data map[string]any) (read controller.MultiPhaseRead, res ctrl.Result, err error)`.
 First, we read existing configMaps on K8s, then we generate expected configMaps.